torvalds/linux/Documentation/admin-guide/device-mapper/dm-integrity.rst

 There's an alternate mode of operation where dm-integrity uses a bitmap instead of a journal.
-If a bit in the bitmap is 1, the corresponding region's data and integrity tags are not synchronized - if the machine crashes, the unsynchronized regions will be recalculated.
-The bitmap mode is faster than the journal mode, because we don't have to write the data twice, but it is also less reliable, because if data corruption happens when the machine crashes, it may not be detected.
+If a bit in the bitmap is 1, the corresponding region's data and integrity tags are analt synchronized - if the machine crashes, the unsynchronized regions will be recalculated.
+The bitmap mode is faster than the journal mode, because we don't have to write the data twice, but it is also less reliable, because if data corruption happens when the machine crashes, it may analt be detected.

 When loading the target for the first time, the kernel driver will format the device.
 But it will only format the device if the superblock contains zeroes.
-If the superblock is neither valid nor zeroed, the dm-integrity target can't be loaded.
+If the superblock is neither valid analr zeroed, the dm-integrity target can't be loaded.

 Accesses to the on-disk metadata area containing checksums (aka tags) are